pataskad/randomcartrackcombo/README.md

     Additionally, the future theory of this project is to allow any user to add in their own tracks and cars to randomly select from upon the click of a button.

-*** Technologies utilized ***
+# Technologies utilized #
-    Javascript
-    HTML5, CSS3
-    Bootstrap v4.1.3, CSS cdn only as of v1.0.0 Django/Python
+    Javascript, HTML5, CSS3, Bootstrap v4.1.3, CSS cdn only as of v1.0.0, Django/Python

 # Thank you for checking out this project, if you have any questions or comments about this please contact me via [LinkedIn](https://www.linkedin.com/in/dallas-pataska/) #